-A classic recipe for pikelets, which are mini pancakes and an Australian tea-time treat.
+A classic and easy pikelet recipe, which are mini pancakes and an Australian tea-time treat.
 They are light and fluffy, and delicious served warm or cold.
+Recipe with step-by-step photos.

 Growing up in Australia, I loved eating pikelets for afternoon tea.
 My earliest memory of pikelets was when I was in primary school, perhaps about 8 years old, when our teacher made pikelets one afternoon and cooked them on an electric frying pan, with eager little bodies “helping” her with various tasks like measuring, stirring, flipping.

 In some other parts of the world, they are known as drop scones.